Stocks rise on Wall Street, indexes head for weekly gains

-Stocks rose in afternoon trading on Wall Street Thursday, putting the major indexes on track for weekly gains and driving the S&P 500 toward a record high.
+Stocks rose in afternoon trading on Wall Street Thursday, putting the major indexes on track for weekly gains and driving the S&P 500 toward another record high.

-Roughly 85% of stocks within the benchmark S&P 500 gained ground, led by technology companies and a wide range of retailers.
-The index is on track for a 2.3% gain this week.
+More than 80% of stocks within the benchmark S&P 500 gained ground, with technology, communication and industrial companies accounting for a big share of the gains.
+Only real estate stocks lagged.
+The index is on track for a 2.4% gain this week.
 U.S. markets will be closed Friday in observance of Christmas.

 Retailers and other companies that rely on consumer spending gained ground.
-Target rose 1.1% and Domino’s Pizza rose 2.3%.
+Tesla jumped 5.6% for the biggest gain in the S&P 500.
+Target rose 1.5% and Domino’s Pizza rose 2.6%.

 Bond yields rose.
 The yield on the 10-year Treasury rose to 1.49% from 1.46% late Wednesday.